lorenzoiuri/Graphical-intel-power-gadget-for-linux/README.md

 5. Run with `sudo ./intel_power_gadget`
 6. Customize the setting in the source code as you prefer

-Note: if the compiler doesnt find SDL2 try changing the path of the header file in the first line of the code
+Note: if the compiler doesn't find SDL2 try changing the path of the header file in the first lines of the code